 Established in 1860, Bodegas As Laxas is a historic, family-owned and managed estate with a long and rich tradition of wine-making.
-It was one of the first bodegas in the region to be awarded the status of DO Rias Baixas when established in 1898, and it operated continuously until the original bodega was destroyed in a fire in 1960.
-It was rebuilt soon afterwards and, with constant upgrading, is now at the cutting edge of wine technology.
+It was one of the first bodegas in the region to be awarded the status of DO Rias Baixas in 1898, and it operated continuously until the original bodega was destroyed in a fire in 1960.
+Rebuilt soon afterwards, it is now at the cutting edge of wine technology.
 It was acquired by the Simón Ferró family in

 1982, and they now own 19 hectares of vineyards planted

 Located in Arbo, on the banks of the River Miño in

 the mountainous sub-zone Condado de Tea (Pontevedra), the estate's vineyards are more than 30 years old and situated on south-facing granite terraces 200 metres above sea level.
 They benefit from the sloping landscape

 of south-facing terraces, the influence of the humid Atlantic

 winds and the intense power of the sun that caresses the

 grapes.
 This environment is the natural habitat of

 the Albariño, representing in fact the only conditions